The Boundedness Locus and baby Mandelbrot sets for some generalized McMullen maps: Introduction

-In Section \ref{preliminaries_section} we provide some background information, such as Douady and Hubbard's criteria to prove existence of Mandelbrot sets, and some basic properties of the family $R_{n,a,c}$.
-Section \ref{Main_One_Section} will contain the main body of work needed to prove Main Theorem \ref{Main_Theorem_APlane}, in the $a$-plane.
+We close this introduction by previewing the organizaton of the sections.
+In Section \ref{preliminaries_section} we provide some background information, including Douady and Hubbard's criteria to prove existence of a Mandelbrot set in a region in parameter space, as well as some basic properties of the family $R_{n,a,c}$.
+Section \ref{Main_One_Section} contains the main body of work needed to prove Main Theorem \ref{Main_Theorem_APlane}, in the $a$-plane.
 In Section \ref{Main_Two_Section} we turn to the $c$-plane and provide the proof of Main Theorem \ref{Main_Theorem_CPlane}-(i).
-Finally, in section \ref{Extend_Results_Section} we remain in the $c$-plane but since $a=0$ is a degenerate case, we push toward results for smaller $a$-values - and prove Main Theorem \ref{Main_Theorem_CPlane}-(ii), along with some results about situations in which baby Mandelbrot sets overlap.
+Finally, in section \ref{Extend_Results_Section} we remain in the $c$-plane but since $a=0$ is a degenerate case, we push toward results for smaller $a$-values - and prove Main Theorem \ref{Main_Theorem_CPlane}-(ii), and provide some additional results about situations in which baby Mandelbrot sets overlap.